Self-Excited Gravitational Instantons: Self-Excited Instantons in Teleparallel Gravity

-Let us start with an observation that self-duality is not required to show that the BPST action is topological \eqref{ymdualac}.
-The whole construction would work more generally if we would replace $\star F$ by $H$ in \eqref{ymaction}, considered $F=\pm H$, and \eqref{ymdualac} would still follow from Bianchi identities.
+Let us start with an observation that self-duality is not actually required to show that the self-dual Yang-Mills action is topological \eqref{ymdualac}.
+The whole construction would work more generally if we would replace $\star F$ by $H$ in \eqref{ymaction}, considered $F=\pm H$, and \eqref{ymdualac} would still follow from the Bianchi identity.
 This goes in the spirit of the premetric or axiomatic electromagnetism, which suggests to treat electromagnetism more generally in terms of $F$ and $H$, and then view the Maxwell electromagnetism only as a special case of the constitutive relation $H=\star F$ \cite{HehlObukhov,Hehl:2016glb}.

 Motivated by this observation and the recent works suggesting that teleparallel gravity can be treated in a similar way \cite{Itin:2016nxk,Hohmann:2017duq,Itin:2018dru}, we consider a new class of solutions where the torsion form is (up to a sign) equal to the excitation form.
 Instead of (anti) self-dual solutions, we have then (anti) self-excited solutions